grace2709/support-israel-banner/CONTRIBUTING.md

-Contributing to the Banner for Websites to Show Support for Palestine Project
+Contributing to the Banner for Websites to Show Support for IsraelProject

 Thank you for considering contributing to our project!
-We welcome contributions from the community to help make the world a better place for Palestinians.
 Please take a moment to review this document to understand how you can contribute to the project.
 How to Contribute

 I appreciate your interest in contributing to this project.
 To get started, follow these steps: